 The key is choosing the right replacement before ending the existing relationship.
 Overlap the two providers during the transition period so the new provider can learn your environment while the existing one is still accessible for questions.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+No generalist IT, no learning curve on dental software, no excuses when something breaks.